 For energy infrastructure to be built, the right economic incentives must be in place.
-Investors require a rate of return that compensates them for both the cost of a project and its associated risks-in the case of energy projects, the risks of delay or cancellation.119 Expanded regulatory reviews of these types of projects increase their uncertainty, causing investors to demand more as a risk premium on their investment.120 The MLP's tax advantages afford it a lower cost of capital, which enables it to more easily attract investor capital.
+Investors require a rate of return that compensates them for both the cost of a project and its associated risks-in the case of energy projects, the risks of delay or cancellation.
+Expanded regulatory reviews of these types of projects increase their uncertainty, causing investors to demand more as a risk premium on their investment.
+He MLP's tax advantages afford it a lower cost of capital, which enables it to more easily attract investor capital.
+Rational investors will invest their capital in companies offering higher returns after adjusting for risk.
+By allowing energy companies to benefit from these advantages, investment flows into the industry.